Updated on October 12, 2025

 The Ocean Road Tour – Reverse Direction Itinerary

-Driving the Great Ocean Road Tour from the Twelve Apostles direction is often done when visitors are coming from the Adelaide direction.
-It is also an option when doing the drive from Melbourne, being at the 12 Apostles earlier in the day usually means fewer crowds than at the peak times from around 1 pm onwards.
+Driving the Great Ocean Road Tour from the direction of the Twelve Apostles is often done when visitors are coming from Adelaide.
+It is also an option when driving from Melbourne.
+Being at the 12 Apostles earlier in the day usually means fewer crowds than at the peak times from around 1 pm onwards.

-If you have more time available, we have some suggested road-trip itineraries that can take from 2 – 6 days, or more.
+If you have more time available, we have some suggested road-trip itineraries that can take from 2 to 6 days, or more.
 Visiting gorgeous waterfalls and maybe even free camping…

-• Consider driving to Port Campbell the afternoon beforehand and staying overnight, this will mean an early start is possible which makes it easier to see and do so much more.
-Visiting the 12 Apostles at sunset/sunrise can be a wonderful experience and there is the opportunity to see little penguins coming ashore from the 12 Apostles viewing platform or London Bridge viewing area at dusk (it is viewed from quite high up, but still fun to witness).
+• Consider driving to Port Campbell the afternoon before and staying overnight; it’s easier to see and do so much more.
+Visiting the 12 Apostles at sunset/sunrise can be a wonderful experience, and there is the opportunity to see little penguins coming ashore from the 12 Apostles viewing platform or the London Bridge viewing area at dusk (it is viewed from relatively high up, but still fun to witness).

-• Hiring a car for two days rather than just one day is a smart choice as rental companies usually open at 9 am and close at 5.30 pm which means that collecting a car and starting the drive in one day, then return before closing hours is not practical (it is over 500 km return).
+• Hiring a car for two days rather than just one day is a wise choice as rental companies usually open at 9 am and close at 5.30 pm, which means that collecting a car and starting the drive in one day, then returning before closing hours is not practical (it is over 500 km return).

 • Coming from the Warrnambool direction?
-It is 62 km to Port Campbell and less than an hour.
+It is 62 km to Port Campbell, which takes less than an hour.
 The route passes by the Bay of Islands, The Grotto, London Arch/Bridge and The Arch.

 • Coming from the Grampians region?
 The drive from Halls Gap takes about 2.5 hours and is 208 km.